New recursion formula for the interior polynomial based on non-expanding sets: Introduction

 Originally, the interior polynomial was defined as a generalization of $T_G(1/x,1)$, where $T_G(x,y)$ is the Tutte polynomial of a graph $G$.
 The Tutte polynomial has a deleting-contracting formula: for a graph $G$ and an edge $e$ which is neither a bridge nor a loop, $T_G = T_{G-e}+T_{G/e}$, where the graph $G-e$ is obtained from $G$ by deleting $e$ and $G/e$ is obtained from $G$ by contracting $e$.
 Using this formula, the Tutte polynomial can be computed recursively.
 In \cite{K}, we obtained a recursion formula for the interior polynomial based on alternating cycles (see Theorem \ref{thm:altrec}).

 To obtain a new, more transparent recursion formula, we exploit the concept of a non-expanding set.
-A non-expanding set $S\subseteq V$ is characterized by the fact that its size is greater than or equal to the size of its neighbor set, i.e.,
+A non-expanding set $S\subseteq V$ is one whose neighborhood is nonempty and no larger than itself, i.e.,

+We also require that $S$ contains no isolated vertices of $G$.
 This property allows us to decompose the graph into induced subgraphs by deleting subsets of $S$, and, as a consequence, express the interior polynomial as an alternating sum over these subgraphs.
 The main result of this paper is the following. \begin{theorem} Let $G=(V\sqcup W, E)$ be a bipartite graph with vertex set $V\sqcup W$ separated by color and let $S\subseteq V$ be a non-expanding set of $G$.
 Then, we have

 where $G-J$ is the bipartite graph obtained from $G$ by deleting all vertices in $J$ and all incident edges. \end{theorem}